Kreyl/UsbHost/README.md

 List of commands in Russian (see BigButton part for this project) https://docs.google.com/document/d/1xTNT9nXQbrqk0kijIyspimRIQRoJOtMbkZyYuiGS3eA/

-USB2Radio devices displays itself as virtual COM-port, you may user Terminal app to send commands or send commands from your code to serial port object.
+USB2Radio devices displays itself as virtual COM-port, you may use Terminal app to send commands or send commands from your code to serial port object.

 Archived branches are available here https://github.com/Kreyl/UsbHost/tags